singhambuj/Airflow-in-Docker/README.md

 ### Change timezone of airflow
-Open `airflow.cfg` file again and find this line and change it whichever timezone you prefer-
+Open `airflow.cfg` file again and find this line and change it whichever timezone you prefer (example replace UTC with Asia/Kolkata)-
 ```bash
 default_timezone = UTC
 ```